daronphang/coding_resources/computer-science/filesystems/_filesystems.md

 ## Filesystems

 A file system defines how files are named, stored and retrieved from a storage device.
-Everytime a file is opened/downloaded/copied/edited/deleted, OS uses its file system internally to load it from storage device.
+Everytime a file is opened, downloaded, copied, edited, or deleted, OS uses its file system internally to load it from storage device.
 File system handles space management, metadata, data encryption, file access control, and data integrity.

 ## Types of FileSystems

 Type of file system differs by OS and needs of OS.
 Each file system has its own logical structures and properties such as speed and size.
-Classification of filesystems as follows:

-- Windows: File Allocation Table 32 (FAT32 for Windows 9x), New Technology File System (NTFS for Windows 2000, XP, Vista, 7, 10), Extended File Allocation Table (exFAT).
-- Apple: Hierarchical File System (HFS), Apple File System (APFS).
-- Linux: ext Family (ext, ext2, ext3, ext4).
+## Windows

 ### FAT